SIGA Tapes & Membranes to Create Durable Air and Weather Barriers.

 Ideal for cold climate "diffusion open to exterior" drying assemblies.

-Whenever we teach a Siga Air-Tight Construction Workshop, one of the first questions is inevitably: "how long will this stuff last?"
+Whenever we hold a SIGA air-tight construction workshop, one of the first questions is inevitably: "how long will this stuff last?"

 It's an impossible question to answer with any certainty.
 It's certainly a very long time.
 SIGA has seen plenty of 20+ year applications getting new work which allows inspections of old work, and the old work is doing fine.
 It tests well in rapid aging laboratories, but as we all can understand, there are factors come into play over the long haul and there are going to be cases where building movement, saturation and building damage preclude anything from working; Let alone gaps simply filled with spray foam or caulking.